-The Zama-2 well, drilled to the north of the Zama discovery, “has encountered the main Zama reservoir and is currently drilling ahead as planned,” Premier said last week.
+The Zama-2 well, drilled to the north of the Zama discovery, “has encountered the main Zama reservoir and is currently drilling ahead as planned,” Premier said earlier this month.
 The well then is to be deepened to test the Marte prospect, which holds unrisked recoverable resources estimated at 60-150 million boe.

 “The rig will then move to drill the Zama-3 appraisal well, to the south, which will complete the Block 7 Zama appraisal program, expected during the third quarter,” Premier said.

 Block 7, the exploration block containing Zama, was awarded to the consortium in 2015 in Mexico’s inaugural Round 1.1 bidding process, the first to be conducted under the framework of the 2013 constitutional energy reform.

 Premier said a 3-D seismic acquisition across Block 30, in which it secured a 30% stake via Mexico’s Round 3.1 last March, is set to begin in the second quarter.
 The block contains the “high impact Wahoo and Cabrilla prospects,” the company noted.

 Round 3.1 for shallow water blocks appears to have been the final bid round held in Mexico, at least for the next three years.
 After taking office Dec.
 1, President Andrés Manuel López Obrador canceled onshore bid rounds 3.2 and 3.3 for conventional and unconventional gas-rich blocks, mainly in the Burgos Basin.